Geetima2021/VSD-IAT-openLANE-workshop/README.md

 Verilog RTL is basically a design written in Verilog Language which is a high level language.
 Either written in behavioral or structural form famously.
 GDSII is the database file format which industry follows as a standard format for exchange of data related to IC layout.
-It is a binary file format representing planar geometric shapes, text labels, and other information about the layout in hierarchical form.
+It is a binary file format representing planar geometric shapes, text labels, and other information about the layout in hierarchical form. y
+# Day 1

+The workshp starts with the self assessement process via some rapid fire question which assists in determining the understanding of yor poocess follwed by the tutorials to learn the concepts.
+The tutorial starts with the basic way of interacting with computers.